 In 2019, Resources for Integrated Care (RIC) hosted a webinar series on engaging members in plan governance, recruiting and supporting members to participate in consumer advisory councils and other governance structures, and gathering and using member feedback.
 RIC subsequently launched the Integrated Care Community of Practice (ICCoP), a learning community of health plans seeking to incorporate meaningful member feedback into their organizational governance structures.
-Due to continued interest in this topic within the context of the COVID-19 pandemic, RIC invites you to view this panel discussion offering additional strategies for engaging members in plan governance during COVID-19.
+Due to continued interest in this topic within the context of the COVID-19 public health emergency, RIC invites you to view this panel discussion offering additional strategies for engaging members in plan governance during COVID-19.

 This panel discussion offers promising practices that emerged from the ICCoP and elsewhere for staying connected to member advisors and supporting their continued involvement during COVID-19.
 By the end of this discussion, attendees should be able to: